Police group opposes Obama civil rights nominee

 There is long-standing tension between the Justice Department's civil rights division and some local law enforcement agencies, in part because the division may sue police departments if it believes they have discriminatory practices or use excessive force.

 Adegbile, the son of an Irish mother and Nigerian father, grew up poor in New York but attended private schools.
 Along the way he was a child actor on the children's TV show "Sesame Street."
-He worked as a corporate lawyer before joining the NAACP Legal Defense and Educational Fund in 2001.
+He worked as a corporate lawyer before joining the NAACP's legal arm in 2001.

 He has argued twice before the U.S. Supreme Court in cases about voting rights.
-In one, the high court last year disagreed with the NAACP Legal Defense and Educational Fund and struck down a key part of the 1965 Voting Rights Act, saying Congress had exceeded its authority by continuing to require certain states, mainly in the Deep South, to submit election-law changes to the Justice Department.
+In one, the high court last year disagreed with the NAACP and struck down a main part of the 1965 Voting Rights Act, saying Congress had exceeded its authority by continuing to require certain states, mainly in the Deep South, to submit election-law changes to the Justice Department.

 After the ruling, Adegbile went to work for the Senate Judiciary Committee's staff to help draft possible revisions to the law.